seedcase-project/seedcase-website/community/sharing/conference-rse23.md

 Turing Institute Data Safe Haven project, making TREs even better in the future.

-#### 3. Python Power: Tools and Applications
+## Python Power: Tools and Applications

 The conference was all about Python tools.
 I got to see lots of cool tools and packages powered by Python that really amazed us.

-- Carrot-CDM: Carrot-CDM is a powerful Python tool designed to simplify the transformation of messy health datasets into the organized Common Data Model (CDM) format.
+- [Carrot-CDM](https://hdruk.github.io/CaRROT-Docs/CaRROT-CDM/About/): Carrot-CDM is a powerful Python tool designed to simplify the transformation of messy health datasets into the organized [OHDSI Common Data Model](https://www.ohdsi.org/data-standardization/) (CDM) format.
 Using a command line interface, it extracts input datasets, applies mapping rules defined in a JSON file, and then outputs the transformed data in TSV format, ready for loading into a database or another destination.
 Carrot-CDM's clever use of Python